Checkboard logo.Checkboard logo.

 How long do AML checks take?

 AML checks can take a long time.
+But how long do AML checks take?

 That’s why conveyancers turn to tools like Checkboard to speed up the process.
 Some of our customers have found their due diligence time has reduced by 80%.